mkeles17/express-mongo-rest-api/README.md

 GET - /api/books/ -> lists all the books in the database collection

 PUT - /api/books/:id -> modifies the information of the book with the given id according to the RequestBody.
 If the id or the RequestBosy is not provided, throws an error.
+RequestBody must be in JSON format.

 DELETE - /api/books/:id - deletes the book with the given id from the database.
 Throws an error if no such book exists with the given id.